-There are several types of seminar in Nutritional Sciences.
-The Graduate Program Faculty considers these to be one of the most important learning experiences in a student's graduate education.
-As a scientist in academia, government, or industry, our graduates will be judged not only on the quality of their research accomplishments but on how well they communicate them to others.
+There are several types of seminars in Nutritional Sciences.
+The NSGP Faculty considers seminars to be one of the most important learning experiences in graduate education.
+As a scientist in academia, government, or industry, our graduates will be judged not only on the quality of their research accomplishments but on how well they communicate their scientific accomplishments to others.
 We have a proud tradition of teaching our students how to present excellent seminars and this manifests itself in the numerous times our students have given award-winning presentations at national meetings and how well they do when asked to present a seminar as part of the job interview process.

-3.1 Nutritional Sciences Seminar (16:709:601, 1 credit)
+Nutritional Sciences Seminar (16:709:601, 1 credit and 16:709:602, 2 credits)

-Seminar presentations on current nutrition research topics with emphasis on critical evaluation of primary literature, synthesis of the topic, and preparation of effective seminar presentations.
-This 1-credit course is required for all doctoral students in Nutritional Sciences biochemistry and physiology track and is highly recommended for all Nutritional Sciences graduate students.
+Small group discussion on research ethics, academic resources, policies and procedures at Rutgers University, and current nutrition research topics with emphasis on critical evaluation of primary literature, synthesis of the topic, and preparation of effective seminar presentations.
+These courses are required for all NSGP doctoral students and are highly recommended for all NSGP graduate students.